-PL Clubs on Boxing Day: Spurs
+PL clubs on Boxing Day: Spurs

 Impressively, Tottenham's talisman has scored in all five Premier League Boxing Day fixtures he's played in.
-Even in 2016/17, when Tottenham's match with Southampton was held until 28 December, Kane still found the net.
+Even in 2016/17, when Tottenham's match with Southampton was held back until 28 December, Kane still found the net.

 1. Robbie Fowler - 9

-PL Clubs on Boxing Day: Liverpool, Leeds, Man City
+PL clubs on Boxing Day: Liverpool, Leeds, Man City

 While there probably aren't many outside the game that can offer too many sympathies to footballers who miss most of the Christmas festivities in preparation for the Boxing Day fixture, there must be a little more compassion for the players that have an away trip on the 26th.